laekov/fastmoe/examples/megatron/README.md

-Fast MoE currently works with the `v2.0` release of [Megatron-LM](https://github.com/nvidia/megatron-lm).
+FastMoE currently works with both `v2.0` and `v2.1` release of [Megatron-LM](https://github.com/nvidia/megatron-lm).

-A [patch](moefy.patch) is used to easily enable MoE in Megatron-LM for training Bert.
+Patches which you can find in this directory are used to easily enable MoE in different versions of Megatron-LM for training Bert.
+The usage is the same in other training scripts.

 The patch works in the following way.

-### Building the model
+### Building the model in FastMoE style

-In `pretrain_bert.py`, the `fmoe.megatron.fmoefy` function is used as an entrance to one-key introduce Fast MoE layer to replace the MLP layers in the transformer language models.
+In `pretrain_bert.py`, the `fmoe.megatron.fmoefy` function is used as an entrance to one-key introduce FastMoE layer to replace the MLP layers in the transformer language models.

 ```python